oscarcontrerasnavas/nist-webbook-API/README.md

-# Nist Webbook crawl spider
+# Nist Webbook spider and API with scrapyrt

 This project allows users to request data from the [webbook.nist.gov](https:://webbook.nist.gov) website managed by the National Institute of Standards and Technology.